asyncapi/website/pages/blog/conference-2022.md

 A total sum of $15,689.11 was raised for the 2022 AsyncAPI Conference.

 #### Spendings
--   Swags for speakers and people that helped to run the event - $2,847.81
+- Swags for speakers and people that helped run the event - $2,847.81
-- Facebook conference add - $114.40
+- Facebook ad - $114.40
--   Linux Foundation services (registration, schedapp) - $10,000.00
+- Linux Foundation services (registration and schedapp) - $10,000.00
--   Descript licenses for speakers to provide good quality recordings - $696.79
+- Descript licenses for speakers to provide high quality recordings - $696.79
 - Headphones for Anisat - $21.74

 A total sum of $13,680.74 was spent on the conference needs.